Ideal mate

 In chess, an ideal mate is a checkmate position that is a special form of model mate.
-While in a model mate, each piece on the mating player's side (possibly excluding the king and pawns depending on context) participates in the mate, an ideal mate involves all the pieces of the mated player's as well, typically by blocking the mated king's field of movement so that it cannot escape.
-As in a model mate, an ideal mate also involves the mating pieces attacking the vacant squares around the mated king's exactly once, and not attacking the mated player's other pieces occupying the king's field of movement.
+While in a model mate, each piece on the mating player's side (possibly excluding the king and pawns depending on context) participates in the mate, an ideal mate involves all the pieces of the mated player as well, typically by blocking the mated king's field of movement so that it cannot escape.
+As in a model mate, an ideal mate also involves the mating pieces attacking the vacant squares around the mated king exactly once, and not attacking the mated player's other pieces occupying the king's field of movement.